-Revenue earned in connection with Victoria's Secret's private label credit card arrangement is recognized over the term of the license arrangement and is included in Net Sales in the first quarter 2018 Consolidated Statement of Income.
+Revenue earned in connection with Victoria's Secret's private label credit card arrangement is recognized over the term of the license arrangement and is included in Net Sales in the 2018 Consolidated Statements of Income.

 The Company also recognizes revenues associated with franchise, license and wholesale arrangements.
 Revenue recognized under franchise and license arrangements generally consists of royalties earned and recognized upon sale of merchandise by franchise and license partners to retail customers.
 Revenue is generally recognized under wholesale and sourcing arrangements at the time the title passes to the partner.